GGBroX/ComfyUI-Router/README.md

 - `out`

 **Behavior**
-- Only the selected input is forwarded to `out`.
+- Only the selected input is forwarded to `out`
-- If the selected input is missing or blocked, the node returns an `ExecutionBlocker`.
+- If the selected input is missing or blocked, the node returns an `ExecutionBlocker`

 **Typical use**
-- Merge multiple alternative branches back into a single output.
+- Merge multiple alternative branches back into a single output
-- Select one result from several model / image / latent branches.
+- Select one result from several model / image / latent branches

 ---